-My favorite party favor of all time is the tetra pak because it's quick & easy to make, has an unusual surface area for design, and holds a surprising amount of treats.
+My favorite party favor of all time is this shape because it's quick & easy to make, has an unusual surface area for design, and holds a surprising amount of treats.

 4 ghosts fill up a sheet of 8.5x11 inch paper efficiently, so there's very little waste.
 Remember to print "Fit to Page" so it maximizes the printing area.

 1) You will need also need scissors, 1/8" hole punch, double-sided tape, and about 6 inches of 1/8" width ribbon.

 2) Flip over the ghost.
 Place double-sided tape along the left edge and along the top right as shown by the arrows.
 Remove a small portion of the wax along the left and fold it down (do not remove all the wax yet).

 3) Keeping your fingers on the waxed portion, roll the ghost into a tube, overlapping the gray diagonal lines.
 When it's aligned and straight, press the exposed adhesive.
 Gently pull more wax off, then press to adhere.
 Repeat until you have a completed tube.

 4) Remove all the wax from the end of the tube.